zephyrproject-rtos/zephyr/doc/security/security-overview.rst

    These reviews shall be performed by the subsystem maintainers and developers on a functional level and are to be distinguished from security reviews as laid out in the `Secure Design`_ section.
-   Please refer to the `development model documentation`_ on the Zephyr project Wiki.
+   Refer to the :ref:`development_model` documentation for more information.

 -  **Static Code Analysis** tools efficiently detect common coding mistakes in large code bases.
 All code shall be analyzed using an